 - Supported across all Chromium-based browsers: WebHID is also available for any Chromium-based browser.

-Screen capture, screen sharing, and screen recording are other great communications and contact center use cases that can benefit from Chromium web standards.
+Screen capture, screen sharing, and screen recording are other great communications and contact center use cases that can benefit from adopting the latest APIs implemented by Chromium.

 In some cases, system, application, or window audio can also be captured and presented in the form of an audio track.
 This enables a number of applications, including screen sharing using WebRTC, or contact center screen recording.